Non-Commissioned Member | Full Time, Part Time

-Medical Technicians attend the Canadian Forces Health Services Training Center in Borden, Ontario.
-The course takes 16 weeks and covers the following material:
+Medical Technicians complete their basic occupation training at the Canadian Forces Health Services Training Center in Borden, Ontario as well as an off-site civilian training institution.
+The course which consists of three modules is completed over 47-48 weeks and covers the following:

-Medical Technicians will also attend Medavie HealthEd in Moncton, New Brunswick to obtain paramedic training.
+At the off-site civilian training institution Medical Technicians complete a Primary Care Paramedic Course to obtain paramedic training.
 This course is tailored to military requirements while meeting performance standards set by the Paramedic Association of Canada and approved by the Canadian Medical Association.
 Medical Technicians receive the professional credential of Primary Care Paramedic Level I.

 Medical Technicians may be offered the opportunity to develop specialized skills through formal courses and on-the-job training, including training to work in specialized operational units.
 They may also apply for an Occupational Transfer and receive training in one of the following occupations:

-The minimum required education to apply for this position is the completion of the provincial requirements for Grade 12 or Secondaire V in Quebec with Grade 11 applied math or Math 426 in Quebec and any Biology and Chemistry course at the Grade 12 or Secondaire V level.
+The minimum required education to apply for this position is the completion of the provincial requirements for Grade 12 or Secondary 5 in Quebec with Grade 11 applied math or Math 426 in Quebec and any Biology and Chemistry course at the Grade 12 or Secondary 5 level.

-If you already have a college diploma and a Primary Care Paramedic Level I certificate, the Forces may place you directly into an on-the-job training program following basic training.
-Basic training and military occupation training is required before being assigned.
+The ideal candidate will already have a college diploma and a Primary Care Paramedic Level I certificate, the Forces may place you directly into an on-the-job training program following basic training.

 For further information, please contact a Canadian Forces Health Services Recruiter: HSRecruiting-RecrutementSS@forces.gc.ca